tylerthecoder/knowledge/symbolic-logic/notes.md

 - Some people are rich ( P )
 - Some people are not rich ( Q )
 - $\lnot$ P $\neq$ Q
-- Can you just put "Its not the case that"?
+- Can you just put "It's not the case that"?
-- no, "tyler is cool and it is not the case that john is cool"
+- No, "Tyler is cool, and it is not the case that john is cool"